Leaderboard

 4 points

-22. Decided to get the Epi Les Paul 60’s Standard in Bourbon Burst I had looked at PRS but decided this is what I wanted.
+Decided to get the Epi Les Paul 60’s Standard in Bourbon Burst I had looked at PRS but decided this is what I wanted.
 Out of the box the quality, setup was spot on and amazing for a £500 guitar.
 Sounds excellent and pickups are very good and sounds great clean and overdriven They have definitely improved since I owned an Epi Les Paul Plus Top Pro about 10 years ago this is as close to Gibson quality you can get without the price tag !
-Awesome guitar
+Awesome guitar3 points

 3 points